AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-billing-agreements.md

 ## Billing agreement workflow

 1. **Customer signs up for a billing agreement**.
 After a billing agreement is in place, additional billing agreements can be added only from the customer account.
-There is no limit to the number of billing agreements a customer can create.
+There is no limit to the number of billing agreements that a customer can create.
 Customers can use any of the following methods to sign up for billing agreements:

    - **Sign up in customer account** - Customers can sign up for a billing agreement from their customer accounts.
    - **Sign up at checkout** - Customers who pay for a purchase with PayPal Express Checkout can  mark a checkbox to create a billing agreement.
 Although the billing agreement is not used for the current order, it becomes available as a payment method option the next time the customer places an order.